SAMMISolutions/docs/doc_posts/_components/panel.md

 **You must fill out the password if you decided to use one in SAMMI-Settings menu.**\
 Note that you only need to do this once, as your SAMMI Panel will remember the previous settings.

-{% include image.html w="75" src="panel2.png" alt="SAMMI Panel Connection Settings" external="true" %}
+{% include image.html w="75" src="panel2.png" alt="SAMMI Panel Connection Settings" %}

 Select a deck to connect to from the dropdown, and click Connect'.
 Now you can interact with it by pressing its buttons!